Politics, Policy and Government

 On successful completion of the course students will be able to:

-2. To enable students to gain a clear understanding of salient forces and principles of shaping policy advice.
+2. Demonstrate a clear understanding of salient forces and principles of shaping policy advice.

-3. To develop an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.
+3. Demonstrate an enhanced understanding of the relations between policy advisors (private and public) and various spheres of government decision-making.

-4. To develop an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.
+4. Demonstrate an awareness of and ability to assess critically the theoretical and methodological debates in the field of public policy, public administration, and political science generally.

-5. To develop an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.
+5. Demonstrate an understanding of key Social Science concepts and theories and acquire research skills to enable critical evaluation of the reliability, validity and efficacy of information, opinions and arguments.

-6. To provide an understanding of and practice in oral and written communication skills.
+6. Demonstrate an understanding of and practice in oral and written communication skills.